MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-users.md

 ---

 # Performance Tips for Business Users
-This section describes how you can work with end-users to improve the performance each individual experiences with Business Central.
+This section describes how you can work with end-users to improve the performance that each individual experiences with Business Central.

 ## Choosing a desktop browser
 Business Central supports multiple browsers that each offer a variety of features and capabilities.
 The browser plays a significant role in the responsiveness and fluidity of the user interface.
-- Avoid older browsers such as Internet Explorer, and switch to one of our recommended modern browsers, such as the new Microsoft Edge.
-See the list of supported, recommended browsers for Business Central online and for Business Central on premises.
+- Where possible, avoid older browsers such as Internet Explorer, and switch to one of our recommended modern browsers, such as the new Microsoft Edge.
+See the list of supported, recommended [browsers for Business Central online](https://go.microsoft.com/fwlink/?linkid=2110804) and [browsers for Business Central on premises](https://go.microsoft.com/fwlink/?linkid=2110719).
 - Keep your browser always updated to the latest version.